deva3004/Aereo/README.md

 ```

 This builds from the `Dockerfile`, mounts `./data` to `/data` in the container, and
 runs the pipeline against `/data/input.tif`, writing `/data/output.tif`.
-GPU
-passthrough is disabled by default in `docker-compose.yml` — uncomment the `deploy.
-resources` block there to enable it (requires the NVIDIA Container Toolkit on the
-host).

-Equivalent plain `docker run` invocation (this is also the exact command the
+This compose
+service is CPU-only (no GPU reservation is declared) — it was the path used for local
+development on a machine with no NVIDIA GPU.
+For a GPU run, use the plain `docker run`
+form below directly.

-submission is evaluated against):
+The exact command the submission is evaluated against:

 ```bash
 docker run --gpus all -v /path/to/data:/data waterbody-segmentation:latest \